armoar334/haste/README.md

 ## Why?
 You may be thinking that a text editor written in bash is a bad idea. bash is notoriously slow, and having to use VT100 specific escapes instead of a termcap / curses based enviroment makes it less portable (although admiteddly this isnt a huge issue,since its not the 1980's anymore)
+Some of this is ill-informed; bash _itself_ is reasonably fast, its just not an especially quick glue.
 I think however, that the issues are far outweighed by the positives.
 The bash syntax for parameter expansions is (imo) a brillaint way to do command based editing

 ## Features